Proper Use of Branding Guidelines

 Is ZipID ICE-compliant I-9 software?

 Yes.
-ZipID is designed to satisfy all five federal electronic I-9 system requirements under 8 CFR § 274a.2, including compliant audit trails, electronic signature protocols, and secure storage standards — including the March 2026 ICE reclassification of substantive violations.
+ZipID satisfies all five federal electronic I-9 system requirements under 8 CFR § 274a.2 — including compliant audit trails, electronic signature protocols, and secure storage standards.
+It is specifically designed to meet the March 2026 ICE reclassification that elevated common errors to substantive violations.

-As of January 2, 2025, I-9 paperwork violations carry fines of $288 to $2,861 per form under 8 CFR § 274a.10(b)(2).
+As of January 2025, I-9 paperwork violations carry fines of $288 to $2,861 per form under 8 CFR § 274a.10(b)(2).
 Knowingly hiring unauthorized workers carries fines up to $28,619 per worker for repeat offenses.
-ICE audit rates in 2025 ran at least ten times higher than in 2024.
+ICE audit rates in 2025 ran at least ten times higher than the prior year.

-ZipID plans to become a certified E-Verify third-party agent by August 2026.
-E-Verify completion is currently part of the I-9 workflow after the employer signs the form, with ZipID toggling to E-Verify, and then data from the E-Verify case is autofilled into the Additional Information box on the I-9 form, for preservation and audit purposes.
+ZipID is pursuing certified E-Verify third-party agent status by August 2026.
+Currently, after the employer signs the I-9, ZipID redirects to E-Verify and automatically populates the resulting case data into the Additional Information field — preserving the complete record for audit purposes.

 What is NIST and why does it matter for I-9 verification?

-NIST — the National Institute of Standards and Technology — is a federal agency that sets the accuracy and performance benchmarks for biometric and identity verification technologies.
-For I-9 compliance, NIST standards matter because they provide an independent, government-validated measure of whether a facial recognition system is accurate enough to trust.
-ZipID uses NIST-tested algorithms rated at 99.8% accuracy, meaning employers can be confident that the identity match on every new hire meets the highest federal standard — not just a vendor's own claim.
+NIST — the National Institute of Standards and Technology — is the federal agency that sets accuracy benchmarks for biometric identity technologies.
+For I-9 compliance, NIST validation matters because it provides an independent government-verified measure of whether a facial recognition system is reliable enough to trust.
+ZipID uses NIST-tested algorithms rated at 99.998% accuracy.

-ZipID's 1:1 facial recognition — which matches a live selfie to the photo on a government-issued ID — is rated at 99.998% accuracy using NIST-validated algorithms.
-This means fewer than 2 mismatches per 1,000 verifications.
-The system also includes liveness detection to prevent spoofing, ensuring the selfie is from a real, present person and not a photo or deepfake.
+ZipID's 1:1 facial recognition is rated at 99.998% accuracy using NIST-validated algorithms — fewer than 2 mismatches per 100,000 verifications.
+Liveness detection is built in to confirm the selfie is from a real, present person rather than a photo or deepfake.

-CR — Optical Character Recognition — is technology that reads and extracts text from physical documents like government-issued IDs.
-ZipID uses AI-powered OCR to instantly capture and interpret data from a new hire's ID, then automatically populate the required fields on Form I-9 — eliminating manual data entry, typos, and transcription errors.
-Unlike basic OCR tools, ZipID's AI layer also cross-checks extracted data for logical consistency, validates security features, and flags tampered, synthetic, or spoofed documents — turning a simple document scan into a fraud detection checkpoint.
+OCR — Optical Character Recognition — reads and extracts text from government-issued IDs.
+ZipID uses AI-powered OCR to instantly capture a new hire's ID data and automatically populate the required Form I-9 fields, eliminating manual entry and typos.
+The AI layer also cross-checks extracted data for logical consistency and flags tampered, synthetic, or spoofed documents.

-ZipID uses NIST-validated biometric facial recognition at 99.8% accuracy to match a live selfie to the photo on the new hire's government-issued ID.
-OCR extracts and autofills document data, and fraud detection checks for tampered, synthetic, or spoofed documents.
+ZipID uses NIST-validated biometric facial recognition to match a live selfie to the photo on the new hire's government-issued ID.
+AI-powered OCR extracts and autofills document data.
+Fraud detection runs in the background checking for tampered, synthetic, or spoofed documents.

-It is completely the employer's choice.
-Facial authentication can assure that a new hire is who they say they are, and the ID they present matches their live self.
+Facial authentication is entirely the employer's choice.
+It confirms that the new hire is who they say they are and that the ID they present matches their live self — especially valuable for remote hires, high-security roles, or industries with elevated identity fraud risk.

 How long does it take to complete an I-9 with ZipID?

-ZipID completes the entire Form I-9 process — including identity verification, document capture, and E-Verify — in under 8 minutes, for both remote and in-person new hires.
+ZipID completes the entire Form I-9 process — including identity verification, document capture, and E-Verify redirect — in under 8 minutes, for both remote and in-person new hires.

 ZipID is an I-9 compliance and identity verification platform that combines facial recognition, OCR document capture, and fraud detection to verify new hire identities and complete Form I-9 in under 8 minutes — with a legally compliant audit trail built in.
 It is the only I-9 platform built by the person who helped write the federal identity doctrine behind the law.